thn053/cse15l-lab-reports/index.md

 }
 ```
 ## Example 1: Using cd with No Arguments "cd"
--Current Directory: The current directory is the home directory /Users/oceenguyen.
+1) Current Directory: The current directory is the home directory /Users/oceenguyen.
--Output Explanation: When you use cd without any arguments, it takes you to your home directory.
+2) Output Explanation: When you use cd without any arguments, it takes you to your home directory.
 ## Example 2: Using cd with a Directory Path "cd lecture1"
--Current Directory: Now we are in /Users/oceenguyen/lecture1.
+1) Current Directory: Now we are in /Users/oceenguyen/lecture1.
--Output Explanation: This command changes the current directory to the lecture1 folder within the home directory.
+2) Output Explanation: This command changes the current directory to the lecture1 folder within the home directory.
 ## Example 3: Using cd with an Invalid Path "cd non_existent_folder"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: An error occurs because non_existent_folder does not exist.
+2) Output Explanation: An error occurs because non_existent_folder does not exist.
 ## 2) ls command
 ```
 {